We accept Apple Pay Google Pay Quick and secure payment options.

 10. placing an executive summary at the end of a research paper.

 • Tell an interesting story.
-Writers should approach an executive summary as a platform for inducing the reader’s interest in reading a research paper.
-As such, one should use each section to tell what is most crucial to the audience.
+Writers should approach an executive summary as a platform for inducing a reader’s interest in reading a research paper.
+As such, one should use each section to tell what is most crucial to an intended audience.

 • Highlight critical data.
-Writers should focus on what is most critical in each section of an executive summary, emphasizing statistical data because it is visually captivating.
+Writers should focus on what is most critical in each section of a brief text, emphasizing statistical data because it is visually captivating.

 • Maintain a formal tone from beginning to end.
 Writers should avoid using jargon to simplify complex concepts or terminologies.